Learn how to DIY Wood Signs like this snowman painting on wood!

 Paint: I love to have products on hand that will last and I dont have to buy each time I have a project.
 So I get containers of Dixie Belle Paint (that are available in 8, 16, 32 oz and EVEN 1 Gallon!!) and they are ready when I am!
 For this project I used “Cotton” (white), “Caviar” (Black), “Florida Orange” (Orange… lol) & “Barn Red” (Red!) …of course you can use any colors you like!
 But you can find Dixie Belle Paints Here.
 I tend to prefer their paints because they are similar to chalk paint in their ease of use and adhesion but less “chalky” so they need less sealing, look more consistent, and are easier to work with.

 Paint Brushes: Believe it or not I used Makeup Brushes a lot!
-You can find my Make Up Brushes Here but I also keep my favorite brushes on hand for larger areas and those are the Dixie Belle (super friendly to your hands) Synthetic Brushes!
+You can find my Make Up Brushes Here but I also keep my favorite flat brush on hand for larger areas and those are the Dixie Belle (super friendly to your hands) Synthetic Brushes!
 You can find Dixie Belle Paint Brushes Here.

 Water Bottle: in case the paint begins to drag.
 I tend to always spray as I go to minimize drag and texture in my paint.
 You can find my Misting Bottle Here